curiousmockingbird/proxy_server/README.md

 # Vue.js Pagination with EveryAction API

-This project demonstrates how to implement **paginated** fetching of event data from the EveryAction API.
+**Paginated** fetching of event data from the EveryAction API.
 It consists of:

 1. **Proxy Server** (Serverless function / Node endpoint)
 2. **Vue.js Component** that handles **state** and **UI** for displaying paginated events.